mscholz3/testRepo/README.md

 testRepo
 ========

-A Test Repository to learn how to use ant, git, github, jenkins, junit and eclipse.
+A Test Repository to learn how to use ant, git, github, jenkins, junit, mysql and eclipse.

 Ant
 ===